 4.1.2.
-Castilla-Leon - Multi-region Model.
-The results of fitting the multi-region model is summarized in Figure 3.
+Castilla-Leon-multiregion model.
+The results of fitting the multiregion model is summarized in Figure 3.
 The movement component appears to be the strongest, followed by the autoregressive component and the spatial component.
 In some regions the movement component was very small, while it dominated the infections in others.
 Given that our results can be sensitive to one or two time points, we suspect that the region-level mobility effects are noisy.
 However, the aggregation of them is more likely to produce a clear signal.

-When adjusting for testing using the method described by Equation 5, we found that the estimated γ_t was very close to 1.
+When adjusting for testing, using the method described by equation (5), we found that the estimated γ_t was very close to 1.
 This may be due to a time-dependent effect of testing on the the number of reported cases.
 Another explanation is that that we may need region-level testing data to tease out the potentially spatially heterogenous effect.
-For this reasons, we did not control for testing in Castilla-Leon, acknowledge this as a limitation, and explore it further in Appendix E. This may cause underestimation of PCAtM, dominant eigenvalues, and infections per infected trip.
+For this reason we did not control for testing in Castilla-Leon, acknowledge this as a limitation, and explore it further in Appendix E of the Supplementary Material (Slater et al. (2025)).
+This may cause underestimation of PCAtM, dominant eigenvalues, and infections per infected trip.

-The proportion of cases attributable to movement (PCAtM) is presented in Table 1 for four different models
+The proportion of cases attributable to movement (PCAtM) is presented in Table 1 for four different models:

-- 1. No serial interval, two mobility lags, and no testing adjustment - 2.
-No serial interval, two mobility lags, and testing adjustment - 3.
-Serial interval of 2 weeks, 3 mobility lags, and no testing adjustment - 4.
-No serial interval, 3 mobility lags, and no testing adjustment
+- 1. No serial interval, two mobility lags, and no testing adjustment. - 2.
+No serial interval, two mobility lags, and testing adjustment. - 3.
+Serial interval of two weeks, three mobility lags, and no testing adjustment. - 4.
+No serial interval, three mobility lags, and no testing adjustment.

 Adjusting for testing had little effect on the PCAtM.
-Similarly, using a serial interval of 2 weeks (as opposed to 1 week) had little effect on the PCAtM, but the additional mobility lag seems to be accounting for additional cases.
+Similarly, using a serial interval of two weeks (as opposed to one week) had little effect on the PCAtM, but the additional mobility lag seems to be accounting for additional cases.
 However, the elpd{loo-cv} is lowest for model 1, and we focus our results on this model.